burningtree/utxo25/README.md

 * 150+ speakers
 * bilingual: 50% content in English, 50% content in Czech/Slovak
 * experiences hosting: everyone can host experience!
+* hackathon part
 * transparent & open
+* campfires & culture events and everything else you know from UTXO.22!

 ## New concepts